Printing Terms

 Curl

-the waviness of a sheet of paper generally seen along its edges.
+The waviness of a sheet of paper generally seen along its edges.
 Curling is generally the result of physical stresses or changes in humidity, and may occur at the paper mill, in the pressroom, on press, or after binding.
 Paper tends to curl along, rather than across, the grain of the paper.
 Recycled and recycled content papers have fewer tendencies to curl than virgin fiber papers because their fibers are shorter.
 See also grain, relative humidity.

 Cut-size